flhannich/nextjs-prismic-starter/README.md

 - So far, you have to push all costum types by hand to prismic

 ## Roadmap
-- Make Contact Form editable in Prismic
+- Contact Form editable in Prismic
 - Move UIContents to Prismic